unusualfor/advanced-kubernetes/README.md

 - Installation and configuration steps
 - Hands-on labs and exercises

-You will use **k0s** as the Kubernetes distribution, which is lightweight and easy to run on various Linux platforms and WSL2.

 ---

 ## Prerequisites

-To get the most out of this class, you should have:

 ### Technical Prerequisites
 - Basic understanding of Kubernetes concepts (pods, deployments, services)